stuebersystems/doc.quattropod.en/docs/mini/adv.settings.md

 **Auto-approve application**

 The first user to connect is referred to as the host and the others as guests.
 By default, each request to send must be approved by the host by pressing the side button of its sender.
-If 'Auto-Approve Request' is set to 'On', the request to send is automatically approved.
+If `Auto-Approve Request` is set to `On`, the request to send is automatically approved.
 For more on this topic, see the chapter [Operating Transmitters](TX-controls.md).

 **Share screen**